fidodogtraining/fidodogtraining.github.io/_classes/good-citizen-certification.md

 activities such as rally, obedience, and agility, which results in a well-mannered dog who is a joy to live with.
-Some therapy dog groups require passing the CGC test as a prerequisite, some insurance companies recommend CGC training, and an increasing number of apartments and condos are requiring CGC training for resident dogs.
+Some therapy dog groups require passing the CGC test as a prerequisite, some insurance companies recommend CGC training, and an increasing number of apartments and condos are asking for CGC training for resident dogs.

-Open to all dogs, regardless of breed.
+Open to all dogs, regardless of breed!
 This is a 3-week prep class with testing for the certificate on the 4th week.

 _Our goal is to promote responsible and healthy dog ownership_